CptNoobs/FractIQ/README.md

 Markets often appear chaotic, but hidden beneath the surface are repeating patterns and fractals that, when decoded, can reveal powerful insights.

 This project is driven by my curiosity to see if those patterns can be harnessed into reliable, actionable strategies.
-Here is my attempt to build an advanced AI-driven trading bot that leverages **Elliott Wave theory**, **Fibonacci levels**, **volume analysis**, **funding rates**, and **fractals** to execute trades.
+I have an idea to build an advanced AI-driven trading bot that could leverage **Elliott Wave theory**, **Fibonacci levels**, **volume analysis**, **funding rates**, and **fractals** to execute trades.

-My vision is to create something that not only automates trading but also improves continuously by learning from the market itself. 📈🌄📊
+My vision is to explore how a system can not only automate trading but also improve continuously by learning from the market itself. 📈🌄📊

 This system will: